 How to get them outta there.

 Full lice and nit removal instructions can be found below.
-But before you get started, watch this informational video to learn why the wet combing method of lice and nit removal truly works!
+But before you get started, watch this informational video to learn how to get rid of lice eggs in hair and why the wet combing method of lice and nit removal truly works!

 Now let’s get started!